CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 ## Using User-Defined Fields in Formulas

-It is possible to incorporate [User-Defined Fields (UDFs)](../../administrator-guide/udfs.md) into formulas.

-We can use either header or row UDFs in formulas.
+It is possible to incorporate [User-Defined Fields (UDFs)](../../administrator-guide/udfs.md) into formulas, using both header or row UDFs.

 :::note

-- Note that the formula result is a numeric value.
-Therefore [User-Defined Fields](../../administrator-guide/udfs.md) used in it have to be created with a Type set to Numeric.
+- The formula result is a numeric value.
+Therefore any [User-Defined Fields](../../administrator-guide/udfs.md) used in the formula should be created with a Numeric data type.

-- Bill of Materials structure is copied to a specific Manufacturing Order created from this Bill of Materials.
-Therefore to use UDFs in formulas, it is required to create the same UDFs in the Bill of Materials and Manufacturing Order in the corresponding places, e.g., the same UDFs in headers, the same UDFs in related tables.
+- When a Bill of Materials is used to generate a Manufacturing Order, its structure is replicated in the order.
+To ensure UDFs function properly within formulas, identical UDFs must be created in both the Bill of Materials and the Manufacturing Order, maintaining consistency in headers and corresponding tables.

 :::